 4. Transmitter or Garage Door Opener Issues

-Do you notice the issue occurs when you use a garage door opener?
-Try closing the garage door with the opener first and then try closing the garage door with the button inside of the garage.
+Do you notice the issue occurs when you use your garage door opener?
+Try closing the garage door with your opener remote first.
+Then, try closing the garage door with the button inside the garage.

 If the garage door closes with the button but not the opener, then your opener, or your transmitter, isn’t working.